DHRezgui/SmartPot_ESP32/README.md

 - Communicates with the mobile app and cloud (Firestore)
 - Implements automated care logic and basic AI integration
 - Developed in Arduino IDE / C++

+NB: The Final folder contains the complete solution.